-If you are not a national of a European Union (EU) / European Economic Area (EEA) country and you wish to study in the UK, it is important that you apply for an appropriate UK visa or entry clearance in your home country.
+If you are not a national of a European Union (EU) / European Economic Area (EEA) country and you wish to study in the UK, it is important that you apply for an appropriate UK visa or entry clearance before you arrive.
 There are two types visas that allow you to study in the UK: the Short-term Study Visa and the Tier 4 (General) Student Visa.

 Short-term Study Visas

 If you are 18 years or older and you are coming to the UK to study for a maximum of six months (or 11 months if you intend to study intensive English language), you may be able to enter as a short-term student.

 The ordinary Short-term Study Visa category will allow you to come to the UK if you are 18 years or older, and want to enter:

 - for up to 6 months to study a short course in any subject area; or

 - for up to 11 months to study an English language course.